ELDT Full Course

 ZST-207

-- On-the-job training (OJT) consists of 210 hours (4 weeks) with the student’s new employer (pay provided by employer).
+- On-the-job training (OJT) consists of 210 hours (approximately 4 weeks) with the student’s new employer (pay provided by employer).

 - A Training Evaluation Worksheet must be returned to Iowa Central upon completion.